w3f/w3f-education/docs/Parachain/beginner/section4/road-to-production.md

 ### On Collation

 Collators are necessary to keep the parachain syncing and finalizing with the relay chain.
-A parachain only really needs one, **honest** collator at minimum, however it is advisable to have more to ensure resilience.
+A parachain only really needs one **honest** collator at minimum, however, it is advisable to have more to ensure resilience.

 ## Stuck?
 Ask on StackExchange, or reach out on the Polkadot Forum